Whitburn Center

 Michael R. Ford – Director

-Michael Ford is a tenured Associate Professor of Public Administration and Director of the Masters of Public Administration program at the University of Wisconsin Oshkosh (UWO).
+Michael Ford is the EAA C.R.
+Meyer Endowed Professor of Public Administration at the University of Wisconsin Oshkosh (UWO).
 He has published over 40 peer reviewed articles on public and nonprofit governance, and one peer reviewed book on education policy.
-In addition to his role at UWO, he serves as an elected member of the Oshkosh Common Council, as a member of the Oshkosh Plan Commission, on the board of Clarity Care Inc., and as President of the Midwest Public Affairs Conference.
+In addition to his role at UWO, he served as an elected member of the Oshkosh Common Council, as a member of the Oshkosh Plan Commission, on the board of Clarity Care Inc., and as President of the Midwest Public Affairs Conference.
 He also writes monthly columns for the Public Administration Times and the Oshkosh Herald.
 His work has been featured in a variety of media, including the Washington Post, the Houston Chronicle, the Milwaukee Journal Sentinel, the Associated Press, and Wisconsin Public Radio.
 His school board research has been used in board trainings across the United States, including in districts in Wisconsin, Iowa, California and Texas.

 Prior to joining Academia Ford served as a Research Associate and Vice President of Operations for School Choice Wisconsin (2004 – 2011), and Research Director for the Wisconsin Policy Research Institute (2011 – 2013).
 He holds an undergraduate degree in Political Science from Marquette University, a Masters of Political Science from the University of Wisconsin-Milwaukee, and a Ph.D. in Urban Studies from the University of Wisconsin-Milwaukee.